Yvvvvve/View-diversity-as-richness/_posts/2022-06-08-equality-for-all.md

 ---
 title:  "Equality for all"
 subtitle: "Be inclusive"
+description: "Cover image By Nikki - Own work, CC0, https://commons.wikimedia.org/w/index.php?curid=108095179"
 author: "Yve"
 avatar: "assets/images/authors/Chaeng Laurent 25.jpg"
 image: "assets/images/Intersex-inclusive_pride_flag.png"
 ---
 Happy pride month!
 Hope everyone is doing well and enjoying their own lives :) And it is okay, if you are not ready <3

-(Cover image By Nikki - Own work, CC0, https://commons.wikimedia.org/w/index.php?curid=108095179)

 I know sometimes it's really hard to live for now and sometimes we just want to get drunk and forget the reality, so I want to give you a virtual hug and let you know that it is okay to not be okay.